 Business customs and practices in the UAE vary from one company, colleague and client to the next, and the most important preparation an expat can make is to be flexible and understanding.
 That said, it's also important to remember that the UAE is a Muslim country, and Emirati businessmen will still take their mandate from Islam and Arab culture.

 Arabic is the official language of the UAE, but English is widely spoken in business.

 Business attire in the UAE is generally formal.
 Women should dress modestly, keeping arms and legs covered.
-Traditional Muslim attire is not necessary.
+Traditional Islamic attire is not necessary.
 Local businessmen may wear Western attire or a dishdasha, a flowing robe seen at nearly every type of occasion.

 It is not necessary to give gifts to business contacts in the UAE, but a small token with personal significance is not inappropriate.

 Men and women are treated equally in business, although senior executive positions are still dominated by men.

 A handshake is the usual greeting between men.
 Placing one's right hand on one's chest after shaking hands marks a sign of respect.
 If greeting a woman, wait for her to extend her hand first.
 More devout Muslim women may not be comfortable shaking hands with men, and while dress may be an indicator, there is no easy way to gauge this beforehand.
-The best practice is to allow female business associates to offer their hands first.
+The best practice is to allow female business associates to offer their hand first.

 Business culture in the UAE